kenferrara/marketplaces/azure/README.md

 1. Using *SideLoad-AzCreateUIDefinition.ps* script

-   When you run *BuildDeploy-AzTemplate.ps1* for first time, it will download 2 scripts that are used from Microsoft [azure-quickstart-templates](https://github.com/Azure/azure-quickstart-templates) repository.
+   When you run *BuildDeploy-AzTemplate.ps1* for first time, it will download 2 scripts that can be used for ARM template and UI definition development from [azure-quickstart-templates](https://github.com/Azure/azure-quickstart-templates) repository.
 One of them can be used to side load a UI definition and preview it in browser

    ### Example